davidfekete-1/Zero-to-Hero-SQL/README.md

 # Zero-to-Hero-SQL
 I am documenting my learning journey toward becoming an SQL expert.
+This is a self-teaching lerning by doing method

 I separated the SQL learning journey into 3 parts.
   - Beginner: DB creation, Select, Where, Group By, AND, OR, IN, DISTINCT, ORDER BY, LIMIT, COUNT, AVG, MAX and MIN.